commercetools/commercetools-docs-kit/packages/gatsby-theme-code-examples/README.md

 };
 ```

-Example files should be added in the `./src/code-examples/` folder of the website.
+Example files must be added in the `./src/code-examples/` folder of the website.
+That folder is automatically generated when the plugin runs.

 ## Supported MIME Types